-To facilitate your decision-making process, we have assembled a comprehensive guide below that delineates various sandpaper grit sizes and their corresponding applications.
+To facilitate your decision-making process, I have assembled a comprehensive guide below that delineates various sandpaper grit sizes and their corresponding applications.

 The following information will help you determining the optimal grit size for your specific project, ensuring that you achieve the desired results while maintaining the quality and integrity of your wood: